2020 Festival Award Winners

 Playful composition and nostalgic look back at modernist photography of the 30s.

-3D - Sculpture, pottery, jewellery, felting and other art forms that are not attached to a board, canvas or paper.
+3D: Sculpture, pottery, jewellery, felting and other art forms not attached to a board, canvas or paper

 Abstract carving with driftwood base.
 Would have been more successful if carved to be viewed on both sides.

-First Timers - For adults only who have never entered this or any other competition before.
-Entries may be in any media.
+First Timers: For adults only who have never entered this or any competition before.
+Any media.

 Highly inventive use of collage in layers.
 A COVID19 nightmare perhaps!

 Beautiful landscape photograph with successful visual twist in reflection.